fb3rasp/moviepages/README.md

 ## Quality

-* At the stage, no unit, function or behaviour tests have been created
+* At the stage, no unit, function or behaviour tests have been created.
-* Module has been mainly tested against Chrome and Firefox, IE10
+* Module has been mainly tested against Chrome and Firefox, IE10.

 ## Bugtracker